Population: 33.6 million (2018)

 In turn, those figures have been the key drivers for various equipment and services, namely:

 The number of hospital beds currently stand at 68,000 for all hospitals in Saudi Arabia the number is expected to grow to 119,000 beds by 2020.
-Moreover, a private group of investors is developing Riyadh’s Medical Village over a 250,000 sq. m. area, consisting of eight 130-bed hospitals, 60 outpatient clinics, and other amenities and services.
-Currently, 117 new hospitals with a capacity of 24,000 beds as well as 3 medical cities for the security and military sectors are under construction, which will bring 14,500 additional beds.
+Moreover, a private group of investors is developing Riyadh’s Medical Village over a 250,000 sq. meter area, consisting of eight 130-bed hospitals, 60 outpatient clinics, and other amenities and services.
+Currently, the healthcare budget stipulates the construction of 36 new hospitals (8,950 beds) and two medical cities (2,350 beds) that are expected to be completed by the end of 2018.
+The Ministry is expected to build an additional 18 hospitals with a bed capacity of 9,904 over the next two years.

-Notwithstanding, the Saudi Government’s tenth five-year development plan (2015-2019) stipulates the following objectives:
+Notwithstanding, the Saudi Government’s NTP’s five-year plan (2016-2020), which stipulates the following objectives:

 The Saudi market is completely dependent on imports for medical devices; U.S. suppliers enjoy some advantages, including competitive prices, language, and exchange rate.
 European suppliers are aggressively gaining market share due to their close proximity to the market, and perceived better customer support.